Berkeley Neuroscience Centers

 Computational Imaging Lab

-The Computational Imaging Lab develops new imaging systems to optically record and control the electrical activity of many neurons simultaneously in order to study the mechanisms of perception, cognition, and behavior.
+The Computational Imaging Lab at UC Berkeley develops new imaging systems through concurrent development of hardware and software, with broad applications.
+Neuroscience applications include systems to optically record and control the electrical activity of many neurons simultaneously in order to study the mechanisms of perception, cognition, and behavior.

 Molecular Imaging Center (MIC)

 The MIC at UC Berkeley is a shared light microscopy center specializing in state-of-the-art laser-based fluorescence techniques.
 Within the MIC is BrainMIC — a partnership between UC Berkeley and ZEISS Microscopy, LLC, established by Berkeley Neuroscience Director Ehud Isacoff.
 The mission of BrainMIC is to provide the technology and training required to make new optical tools, such as optogenetics to record and control neuronal activity, accessible to the broad neuroscience community.

 Paul F. Glenn Center for Aging Research

 The UC Berkeley UCSF Glenn Center studies the molecular causes of neurodegeneration in aging and develops therapeutics for neurodegenerative diseases.